SL2 (musical group): Mainstream

 XL Recordings catapulted SL2 into the mainstream charts by re-releasing "DJs Take Control" which became a number 11 hit in the UK Singles Chart.
 More success followed accompanied by two female rave/breakbeat dancers, Jo Millett (who later produced her own music) and Kelly Overett (who would later go on to be a member of the Italian Eurodance act Cappella).
 The latter two appeared with Nelson, Fernandez and James in live shows and their videos.

 "On a Ragga Tip" was released in 1992 through XL Recordings, and became their biggest hit to date, spending 11 weeks in the UK chart.
 It peaked at number two, and was their first song to chart across Europe.
-With new hit "Way in My Brain" charting later that year, disagreements within the group saw SL2 split up by the end of 1993.
+With the new hit "Way in My Brain" charting later that year, disagreements within the group saw SL2 split up by the end of 1993.The outfit sampled the bassline and vocal refrain for their track "Way in My Brain" from Wayne Smith (musician)’s breakthrough digital reggae discomix tune, Sleng Teng.

 Reformation

 In 1997, a remix of their biggest hit, "On a Ragga Tip" re-entered the chart, leading Slipmatt and Lime to reconvene.
 Although no new material was ever released, they still continue to DJ on a semi-regular basis.
 "On a Ragga Tip", was used in the opening ceremony, of the 2014 Commonwealth Games.

 On 21 July 2015, The SL2 EP was released containing digitally remastered recordings of "On a Ragga Tip", "Way in My Brain", "DJs Take Control" and "The Noise".